JayboBaker/pyf/content/pages/blog.md

 ---
 template: BlogIndex
 slug: blog
-title: Blog Page
+title: Our Work
 featuredImage: 'https://ucarecdn.com/b6254577-26bf-4b79-aa9b-f3793e2aebdc/'
-subtitle: This is the blog page subtitle.
+subtitle: We pride ourselves on completing work to a very high standard
 meta:
-  description: This is a meta description.
+  description: >-
+    A collection of our work, including services provided and a gallery of images relating to each job
-  title: Blog Page
+  title: Our work
 ---